EVARATE/pw_practice/README.md

  3. Run *pw_practice.exe*

 ## Elsewhere:
-Clone the repository and compile it yourself.
+Clone the repository and compile it yourself with [Qt](https://www.qt.io/).
 Maybe I'll do that in the future but I haven't yet.